Australia’s illegal logging law reforms

 - using illegal harvest methods

-By complying with the laws, you are doing your part to combat the destructive trade of illegally logged timber.
+By complying with the laws, you are doing your part to combat the destructive impacts of trade of illegally logging and trade in illegally logged timber.
 You will also be supporting local investment, profitability and jobs.

 Watch a video explaining why Australia has the illegal logging laws